Label nodes and debugging cursor's position

 Introduction

-In the conclusion of the last post in this series, I anticipated that I was going to talk about how to render sprites, but I need to delay a little bit that topic because I still don’t have a clear game design idea.
+In the conclusion of the last post in this series, I anticipated that I was going to talk about how to render sprites, but I need to delay that topic a little bit because I still don’t have a clear game design idea.

 In this post I’ll describe how to display text using SpriteKit’s label nodes.
 More specifically how to add a small label to the cursor node to display its position for debugging purpose.